mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 >>>>>>> e1ebf63873a5565dab5cda5d1759d210d5a1693f
 ```

 Markers were added to the file.
-They are showing the  state of the file In our current `HEAD` and that in the file in GitHub (note that the log output lists the hash id starting with `e1ebf63` as the commit id associated with`origin/feedback` ).
+They are showing the  state of the file In our current `HEAD` and that in the file on GitHub (note that the log output lists the hash id starting with `e1ebf63` as the commit id associated with`origin/feedback` ).

 Everything between `<<<<<<< HEAD` and  `=======` is what we currently have in our local `feedback` branch.  (note that an empty line was added in this example).